ikemanep1/Portfolio_Project-13_Animal_Shelter_API/README.md

 # API functionality & endpoints

-The API has Get, Post, Put, Patch, and Delete calls.
+-The API has Get, Post, Put, Patch, and Delete calls.

-API GET: obtains a list of all cats or dogs in the database. (localhost:3001/dogs) / (localhost:3001/cats)
+-API GET: obtains a list of all cats or dogs in the database. (localhost:3001/dogs) / (localhost:3001/cats)

-API GET by ID: retrives a single entry based on the ID. (localhost:3001/dogs/3) / (localhost:3001/cats/17)
+-API GET by ID: retrives a single entry based on the ID. (localhost:3001/dogs/3) / (localhost:3001/cats/17)

-API POST: adds a new entry to the database, with its own ID. (localhost:3001/dogs) / (localhost:3001/cats)
+-API POST: adds a new entry to the database, with its own ID. (localhost:3001/dogs) / (localhost:3001/cats)

-API PATCH/PUT: edits an entry by ID.
+-API PATCH/PUT: edits an entry by ID.
 All columns in the entry can be edited. (localhost:3000/cats/22?name=Ethan&breed=tabby&age=4)

-API DELETE: deletes an entry from the database. (localhost:3000/cats/21)
+-API DELETE: deletes an entry from the database. (localhost:3000/cats/21)

-The API also has search functionality for animal names, and all of their attributes (age, breed).
+-The API also has search functionality for animal names, and all of their attributes (age, breed).

 (localhost:3000/cats?breed=Burmilla)